MicrosoftDocs/windows-ai-docs/docs/windows-ml/train-model-pytorch.md

 # Train a model with PyTorch and export to ONNX

-With the [PyTorch](https://pytorch.org/) framework and Azure Machine Learning, you can train a model in the cloud and download it as an ONNX file to run locally with Windows Machine Learning.
+With the [PyTorch](https://pytorch.org/) framework and [Azure Machine Learning service](https://azure.microsoft.com/services/machine-learning-service/), you can train a model in the cloud and download it as an ONNX file to run locally with Windows Machine Learning.

 ## Train the model